Foam Roller Exercises for Tight Shoulders | 321 STRONG Answers

 Thoracic spine extension is the most important exercise in this sequence.
 Place the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) across your mid-back, perpendicular to the spine.
 Cross your arms over your chest, drop your head back, and hinge slowly over the roller.
 Move up one vertebral segment at a time, from the lower thoracic to the base of the neck.

-I have worked with people who spent months stretching their shoulders directly and made zero progress, because the real problem was in their mid-back the whole time.
+I've worked with people who spent months stretching their shoulders directly and made zero progress, because the real problem was in their mid-back the whole time.
 Tight thoracic extension is the primary driver of impaired shoulder elevation.
-When the mid-back cannot extend, the shoulder blade cannot rotate properly and the whole shoulder compensates.
+When the mid-back can't extend, the shoulder blade can't rotate properly and the whole shoulder compensates.
 No amount of direct shoulder stretching fixes a thoracic mobility deficit.
 Start here.
 Everything else follows.

 ## Technique: Slow Down to Get More